 CONTINUITY IN LEARNING

-“The length of time it takes to lose a skill, is proportional to the time it took you to learn the skill.
-We see this in our lives all the time, with the example of riding a bike or playing a musical instrument that we practiced for hours…we don’t really lose these skills, although like our old bikes, they do.”
+“The length of time it takes to lose a skill is proportional to the time it took you to learn the skill.
+We see this in our lives all the time, with the example of riding a bike or playing a musical instrument that we practiced for hours…we don’t really lose these skills, although like our old bikes, they “rust” a little.”

 – Timothy A. Pychyl, Ph.D.
 Psychology Professor, Carleton University

-Summer vacation means…no school, no homework, no tests and all the friends and free time a student can handle!
-You and/or your child is probably looking forward to the stress-free environment that summer brings.
-But while school brings with it a certain amount of pressure – music lessons should never be looked at as a major stresser.
+Summer vacation means… no school, no homework, no tests, and all the friends and free time a student can handle!
+You and/or your child are probably looking forward to the stress-free environment that summer brings.
+But while school brings with it a certain amount of pressure – music lessons should never be looked at as a major stressor.
 In fact, music should be viewed as quite the opposite.
 So, we want to encourage you to include music lessons as part of your rejuvenating summer!
 When we distribute our music vacation time more evenly throughout the year, we find students are better revitalized without the need to re-teach skills after longer vacations, allowing us all to use our time together more efficiently.